uabrc/devops-docs/docs/tickets.md

 Cheaha spaces follow all of the general rules listed at the beginning of the [shared space section](#shared-space-requests).

-**Quota increase policy**: Quota increases are currently not approved on Cheaha for any reason due to storage constraints.
-If they need more space, direct them to LTS.

 1. Check their job title at the following places:

     1. The Outlook People menu.
 Search for the person's name or email in the search bar and it should pull up some information on them.
 This is useful since it works for both UAB and UABMC email addresses.